Access to Higher Education – Nursing and Midwifery

 - Mental Health and Wellbeing

-- Effective communication in Health and Social Work
+- Principles of Safeguarding in Health and Social Care

-Entry to this course requires GCSE English, Maths and Science at a grade 4 or C.
+Entry to this course requires GCSE English Language, Maths and Science at a grade 4 or C.

-Induction for this course will begin the week commencing the 19th of September, before beginning on the week commencing the 26th September.
+Induction for this course will begin at the start of September.

 You will have both formative and summative assessments for each unit.
 Formative assessments will be continuous and check your learning and understanding.
 These will include quizzes, online practice assessments and self-marked, reflective work.